 What Actually Surprised Me

 They review each other's work.
 This was the game changer I didn't expect.
-Having a dedicated code reviewer that gates every PR — that catches bugs, questions architecture, and demands tests — raised the quality of everything.
+Having a dedicated code reviewer that gates every PR — that catches bugs, questions architecture, demands tests — raised the quality of everything.
 It's the thing I'd tell any solo developer to set up first.

 Context persistence matters more than intelligence.
 A slightly less capable agent that remembers what you decided last Tuesday is infinitely more useful than a brilliant one that starts fresh every conversation.
 Memory is the moat.